 Usman Jamil and Gianluca Ginelli

-As no single field in our database fully captures the existence of payment holidays due to COVID-19, we retained three possible criteria to characterize an “implied” loan modifications that could indicate a payment holiday, namely an extended maturity date, an increasing current loan balance and/or a decrease of at least 50% of the loan instalment.
+As no single field in our database fully captures the existence of payment holidays due to COVID-19, we retained three possible criteria to characterize an “implied” loan modification that could indicate a payment holiday, namely an extended maturity date, an increasing current loan balance and/or a decrease of at least 50% of the loan instalment.

 - An increased maturity date

 - A decrease of at least 50% of the loan installment